a GLOSSARY for GLOBAL MOVEMENT

 By Anastasia Kolas.

-If showing up, is what counts, the permits needed for artists to take part are not directly addressed in the art sphere: the questions of immigrant or migrant experience, or working visas, the nitty-gritty, the stamps, iridescent visa logotypes, watermarked and embossed, keys to the discourse; the confidence that comes with embeddedness and belonging, are the subjects that are talked about through stats, or analyzed and speculated upon in exhibitions, but rarely considered structurally by educational institutions, residencies, or by curators.
+If showing up, is what counts, the permits needed for artists to take part in the discourse are not directly addressed in the art sphere: neither the questions of immigrant or migrant experience — the question of working visas, the nitty-gritty, the stamps, iridescent visa logotypes, watermarked and embossed, keys to the discourse; nor the trauma of migration facing the confidence that comes with embeddedness and belonging.
+The subjects are talked about through stats, or analyzed and speculated upon in exhibitions, but rarely are they considered structurally by educational institutions, residencies, or by curators.

 Meanwhile, the polemical borrowing of immigrant identity to validate one’s attention-seeking or programming choices has been highlighted by the 2019 contention of 4column’s article vs Tramps’ open letter.
-This, illuminating even if extreme, reaction of both parties involved, highlighted a deep-seated inability, to the point of utter disinterest, to transcend one’s own experience to enter into another.
-The flare up is a symptom of a larger underlying tendency.
-Was this debate an issue of who is who, or was it about the figure of Kai Althoff , a not-at-all underrepresented artist, in need of an indie gallery Chinatown show, having just had (an excellent) MOMA solo?
-From where I stand, the debate looks to be about US/NYC art scene and its social climbing and strategic maneuvering as opposed to anyone’s interest in identity per se, on either side of the non-conflict.
+This, illuminating even if extreme, reaction of both parties involved, highlights a deep-seated inability, to the point of utter disinterest, to transcend one’s own experience to enter into another.
+The flare up is a symptom of a larger underlying tendency that is structurally incited and residually dispersed throughout the art sphere.
+Was this debate an issue of who is who (immigrant or appropriating insider), or was it about the figure of Kai Althoff , a not-at-all underrepresented artist, and and the question of his work shown at supposed indie gallery in Chinatown, after having just had (an excellent) MOMA solo?
+From where I stand, the debate looks to be about US/NYC art scene and the strategic maneuvering its climate requires, as opposed to anyone’s interest in identity per se, on either side of the, essentially, non-conflict.

 Migrant is a term one sees often used by the media as an all-terrain vehicle.
 Literally, it means someone who’d moved.
 Most commonly, colloquially or in the news, it is mis-used in place of saying: a refugee.
 The opacity is meant to superimpose an agency that doesn’t exist onto a person fleeing from hardship.